applitools/eyes-testcafe/README.md

 ```

 ### **waitForResults**
-Wait untill all tests in the fixture are completed and return their results.
+Wait until all tests in the fixture are completed and return their results.
 Note that if you don't wait for the tests to be completed then in case of a visual test failure, eyes cannot fail the fixture.
-* it is recommended to wait for the resulsts in the tescafe `after()` hook.
+* it is recommended to wait for the results in the testcafe `after()` hook.

 ```js
 await eyes.waitForResults()